terceiro/debci/HACKING.md

     $ sudo ./bin/debci-setup

+Once the setup is complete, run the following (where ${debci-root} is the path to the debci root directory):

+    $ sudo ln -s ${debci-root}/etc/schroot/debci /etc/schroot/debci

 If you run debci right now, it would run the tests for **every package** in Debian, and you don't want that for a development environment.
 To restrict debci to a list of packages, create a file named `whitelist` inside the